 Creative Bug – Squeal!
 We all love this site!
 Hundreds of bright, cheery, bite-sized classes at your fingertips for only $4.95 a month.
 My girls love the cookie and cake decorating classes and we all love to do the fun and engaging art classes together.
 The teachers are great and the visual aspect is perfection.
 So much fun!

 Skillshare – Oh, mercy.
 I could spend all day on Skill Share!
 This one is great because it has hundreds of again, short, awesome classes that span over every aspect of creativity.
 From creating art to marketing and selling it.
 The basic concept is that everyone has a skill to share and this is the place to do it.
-Your first two months are free.
+Your first month is free.
 After that, you pay $8-$15 a month depending on the plan you choose.

 Craftsy – This one is where my addiction for online art classes started.
 I love Craftsy because you buy the classes and own them forever.
 These classes are usually at least two hours long but broken up into bite-sized chapters.
 Every class I have purchased has been beyond my expectations.
 I’d even venture to say that most are better than my expensive college courses.
 So much quality for a really reasonable price.
 If you sign up for their newsletter, you will get alerts of special deals on classes.
 I’ve scored some pretty great deals here.
 The classes are all priced in the $15 – $40 range which in my opinion is a STEAL!